ECronin1973/programming-for-data-analytics/project/README.md

 - [GeeksforGeeks – Working with JSON in Python](https://www.geeksforgeeks.org/python/working-with-json-data-in-python/) – practical examples for nested JSON structures.
 - [GeeksforGeeks – Reading CSV Files in Python](https://www.geeksforgeeks.org/pandas/reading-csv-files-in-python/) – step‑by‑step guide for handling CSVs.

-📑 **Reviewer Takeaway:**
+### 📑 Reviewer Takeaway
 This section demonstrates initial transparency by visually inspecting both **flight activity data** (operational outcomes) and **weather data** (environmental context).

+- It shows reviewers the **raw structure** before any transformations, building trust in the workflow.
-Together, these sources establish the dual foundation of the project: operational delays explained through meteorological conditions.
+- It establishes the **dual foundation** of the project: operational delays explained through meteorological conditions.
+- It documents how inspection outcomes directly informed later steps, including:
+  - **Schema exports** (`arrivals_schema.txt`, `departures_schema.txt`)
+  - **dtype corrections** to ensure accurate modelling
+  - **missingness audits** that guided imputation and cleaning strategies

+By linking raw inspection to downstream workflow decisions, this section ensures that cleaning and modelling choices are **traceable, reproducible, and reviewer‑friendly**.

 ---